BasPieren/weekly-nerd-1819/articles/article-2.md

 [< Back](../README.md)

 # Working With Multiple Developers
 When you are a developer you probably have heard/worked with **Git** and **Github**.
-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency ( Git, 2019 ).
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency (Git, 2019).
 Github is a software development platform that is build around Git together with some of its own functionalities.

 Now I got a couple of years of experience working with Git and Github but this was always on my own.
 During the last project in de [@cmda-minor-web](https://github.com/cmda-minor-web) I started working on a project with three other people.
-This provided us with some healthy challenges surrounding Git and Github.
+This provided us with some healthy challenges surrounding Git and Github and the way we setup our project.

 In this article I will explain why and how we tackled some of these challenges and help prepare ourselves for a real life environment.

 ## Git Version Control
 When working with Git these are some of the most important things you will be working with: `commits` and `branches`.
 When working alone you can do pretty much whatever you want but when you are working in a team you have to go about it a bit differently.
 Other people are gonna we reading and working with the code that you have written and a clear `commit` message can make al the difference.
-So you have to set up some guidelines to make sure that your repository doesn't become the wild west.
+So you have to set up some guidelines to make sure that your repository doesn't become the wild west where everybody does his own thing.

 ### Commit
 Personally when I write a commit message I use [gitmoji](https://gitmoji.carloscuesta.me/).
 This adds a emoji infront of your commit so you can show what kind of commit it is. ✨ is a new feature and 📝 is for writing new docs for example.
-Now because this is more of a personal preference we used some guide lines that [Maikel van Veen](https://github.com/Maikxx) setup which came pretty close to what I was already doing.
+Now because this is more of a personal preference we used some guidelines that [Maikel van Veen](https://github.com/Maikxx) setup which came pretty close to what I was already doing.
 [Version Control Guidelines](https://github.com/Maikxx/360-wallscope/blob/master/docs/guidelines/VERSION_CONTROL.md) sets a clear set of rules as to how your commits (and branches) should look.
 So something like `action(scope): description`.

-When you write a commit you we choose to start with one of the `action`:
+When you write a commit you start with one of the following `action` tags:

 * **feature(scope):** This is for when you create a new feature.
 * **styling(scope):** This is for when you have been working on CSS.